5 SIMPLE TIPS TO HELP HEAL DRY CRACKED HANDS

 · Get rid of the hand-sanitizer that is loaded with alcohol.
 If you

-hand_sanitizerhave severe dry hands, you don't want to mess with this stuff.
+have severe dry hands, you don't want to mess with this stuff.
 Hand-sanitizers are right up there with anti-bacterial soap.

 · Opt for warm water hot water strips the skin of its natural oils, the very same oils which protect it. when ever possible, wash with water that isn't pipping hot, the cooler, the better for your skin.